sparkbox/standard/design/design-foundry_image_guidelines.md

 Sparkbox newsletters like “Be Better” and “Let’s Talk” exist as posts in The Foundry.
 These images are also attached to one of the four categories.
 They use the icon associated with the newsletter.
 All of these images exist currently in the exported final images folder, so we’ll never need to create one, just pick the appropriate one to use.

 ![This is a Newsletter image for “Be Better” that lives in the Development Foundry category.](https://paper-attachments.dropbox.com/s_9EDE4747C43217AD4AEE83786B931C7D66AD1C729C8D13D539A157A9E65DAADB_1560353372082_newsletter_be-better_dev.png)
+This is a Newsletter image for “Be Better” that lives in the Development Foundry category.

 ![This is a Newsletter image for “Let’s Talk” that lives in the Design Foundry category.](https://paper-attachments.dropbox.com/s_9EDE4747C43217AD4AEE83786B931C7D66AD1C729C8D13D539A157A9E65DAADB_1560353348874_newsletter_lets-talk_design.png)
+This is a Newsletter image for “Let’s Talk” that lives in the Design Foundry category.

 ----------